LUX-YU/lux-cmake-toolset/readme.md

 The goal of LUX-CMAKE-TOOLSET is to make it more convenient to create a CMake-based project.

+## Installation
+Just copy the content of this project to the search path of the find_package.

+For example: for linux, you can copy all files of this project to the /usr/share/lux-cmake-toolset/

 ## Component Tool Set
 The component CMake tool is used to create a component-based project.